denten-books/plain-text/2-device.md

 ### 2.2 Thought Experiment

-These are broad strokes towards a history of the literary device.
-Our concern is however with literary
+These are broad strokes towards the intellectual history of the literary device.
+Our concern is however with literary devices as they exist today, precisely within the confusion between symbol and thing.
+At this point, it becomes productive therefore to examine the history of modern computing not within its usual lineage of computing machinery, but in relation to this broader history of

-At this point, it becomes productive to examine the idea of literary device and technique
+symbolic manipulation.
+The modern computer derives in part from the same strange

 To confront the computer as a *literary* device, optimized for symbolic exchange, one must first understand its peculiar relationship to universal